alexch/codelikethis/public/lessons/www/http.md

 # Browsers - what do they do?

 * A web browser is a computer application that reads files.
-When entering a **domain** (ex. https://www.facebook.com) into the URL bar in a browser, the browser requests information in the form of a file associated with the URL input.
+* When entering a **URL** (ex. https://www.facebook.com) into the address bar in a browser, the browser requests information in the form of a file associated with that specific URL.
 * Your browser renders code in the form of a website.

 # Request - Response

 * HTTP stands for **Hypertext Transfer Protocol**.
-* In a nutshell, an HTTP request is sent by the **client** (a browser), which is used to locate information in the form of a file. * This file contains code, which tells your browser how, and what, to render.
+* In a nutshell, an HTTP request is sent by the **client** (a browser), which is used to locate information in the form of a file.
+* This file contains code, which tells your browser how, and what, to render.
 * A web server responds to this request, by telling the browser where the file lives.

 ![HTTP Request](/lessons/www/http_request.png "HTTP Request") (via <https://betterexplained.com/>)